pivotal/docs-tap/scc/parameters-reference.hbs.md

 The `image-provider` in the supply chains provides to further resources a container image carrying the application already built.

-Depending on how the Workload is configured, i.e., if using [pre-built images](scc/pre-built-image.hbs.md) or [building from source](scc/building-from-source.hbs.md), different semantics apply:
+Depending on how the Workload is configured, for example, if using [pre-built images](scc/pre-built-image.hbs.md) or [building from source](scc/building-from-source.hbs.md), different semantics apply: